TutsWiki/source/content/R/introduction.md

 ## Features of R

 1. R is a well developed, simple and most interactive programming language which includes conditional and looping statements, user defined functions and libraries.
-2. R contains a variety of atomic data types like Numeric, Characters, Logical, Integer and Complex, thereby providing integrated and coherent collection of tools for data analysis.
+2. R contains a variety of atomic data types like Numeric, Characters, Logical, Integer and Complex and thereby providing integrated and coherent collection of tools for data analysis.
 3. R provides a suite of operators for manipulations of array, data frames, vectors, matrices, strings and lists.
 4. Functionality is divided into various modular packages available in R.
 5. Graphics capabilities are more sophisticated and contain more Stat Packages for Base plotting system, Lattice systems and ggplots systems.
-6. R has its very largely Active, and Vibrant User Community.
+6. R has its very largely active and vibrant user community.

 ## Overview of its applications
-R has its majority of applications in the field of data sciences and machine learning algorithms.
+R has its majority of applications in the field of data science and machine learning algorithms.
 Some of its applications include:

-- Descriptive analysis of data
+- Descriptive Analysis
-- Exploratory data analysis
+- Exploratory Data Analysis
 - Statistical Inferences
 - Predictive Modeling
 - Causal and Random Analysis
-- Mechanistic Analysis and Reproducible Research.
+- Mechanistic Analysis and Reproducible Research

 As a conclusion, R is proving to be world’s most widely used Statistical Programming Language.
 It is always the first choice of Data Scientists and also deployed in various critical Business Applications.